Credit card fees. We all deal with them, even if we don’t enjoy them.

 A card replacement fee can be between $5 and $15, and can also come with additional charges if you need a rush order.

 How to avoid: Ask nicely, and with good reason, if you’ve already used your one free replacement.
+Your credit card company wants you to keep using your card so they’ll probably be amenable to waiving your card replacement fee.

-Bottom line: The convenience of having and using a credit card comes with costs.
+The convenience of having and using a credit card comes with costs.
 If you’re applying for a new credit card, take note of these 10 common credit card fees and take them into consideration when deciding if an offer is right for you.